joshuajweldon/hawaii_to_dos/README.md

 ```
 NOTE: I have never seen a shark here; I believe the name is more to do
-with the shape.
+with the shape of the cove.
 But, there are A LOT of sea turtles.
 So, you can breath
 easy while snorkeling the best spot on Oahu.
 ```